Partnerships & Field-Building

 National Independent Venue Association (NIVA) / National Independent Venue Foundation (NIVF)

 NIVA is the national trade association representing thousands of independent live entertainment venues, nonprofit presenters, festivals, promoters, and more.
-NIVF’s mission is to preserve and nurture the ecosystem of independent live performance venues, promoters, and presenters throughout our country.
-Through the Foundation’s partnership with NIVA/NIVF, Levitt network grantees have the opportunity to access NIVA membership benefits including webinars, trainings, group purchasing benefits, conference discounts, advocacy and policy support, and more.
+NIVF’s mission is to preserve and nurture the ecosystem of independent live performance venues, promoters, and presenters throughout our country through programs and professional development.
+Through the Levitt Foundation’s partnership with NIVA/NIVF, Levitt network grantees have access to NIVA offerings including webinars, trainings, group purchasing benefits, conferences, advocacy and policy support, and more.